What You Can Do with a Geography Degree

 Geography degree programs are typically wide in scope, and aim to provide you with training in both the physical and social elements of geography.
 They also aim to teach you skills, such as GIS and remote sensing, that are necessary for you to succeed in future geography careers.

-Geography programs must also enable you to examine the political, social and economic processes involved in shaping local and regional human landscapes.
+These programs must also enable you to examine the political, social and economic processes involved in shaping local and regional human landscapes.
 You can apply this knowledge in a variety of geography-related careers, such as those that involve analyzing demographic data.

-Employable Skills of Geography Graduates
+Employable Skills of Graduates

 Geography programs can teach you a set of skills as well as a knowledge base that is unique to the major, and highly employable in geography-related careers.
 Some of these skills include: